-Charlie came to us in May 2016 at just 9 weeks old, after Hopefield manager’s, Dave & Lianne, received a phone call from a lady who’d found him attached to their fence.
-We do not usually deal with wild animals, but he had been there for 24 hours and nobody else was available to assist.
-When they arrived, they found him hanging with his front leg bent into the wire fence.
-They managed to free him, but quickly noticed that his leg was broken.
+Charlie arrived at the sanctuary in May 2016 at just 9 weeks old, after managers, Dave & Lianne, received a phone call from a lady who’d found him caught in their fence.
+We don’t usually deal with wild animals, but he’d been there for 24 hours and nobody else was available to assist.
+When they arrived, they found him hanging with his front leg bent into the wire fencing.
+They managed to free him, but quickly noticed that his leg was badly broken.

-After calling a vets, Lianne was told that because he’s wildlife he would need to be put to sleep, so she called another vet who kindly offered to see him.
-Upon examination, Charlie’s leg was dead and needed to be removed.
-As he’s wildlife, he would not have been able to be released again, but Dave & Lianne couldn’t bring themselves to put him to sleep, so decided that he would remain in the care of the sanctuary and be given a second chance at life.
-Vets would not normally do the op to amputate a wild animal’s leg, however as he had a home to go to and an acceptable quality of life, they made an exception.
+After calling a veterinary practice, Lianne was told that as he’s a wild animal, he would need to be put to sleep, so she called another vet who kindly offered to see him.
+Upon examination, Charlie’s leg was dead and needed to be removed immediately.
+As he’s wild, he wouldn’t have been able to be released post-surgery, but Dave & Lianne couldn’t bring themselves to have him put to sleep, so decided that he would remain in the care of the sanctuary and be given a second chance at life.

 Vets wouldn’t normally do the operation to amputate a wild animals’ leg, but as he had a home to go to with a good quality of life, they made an exception Charlie settled into sanctuary life very quickly, and now loves running around his enclosure and playing with his 4 adopted brothers and sisters.